Top 5 E-commerce Platforms and Their Product Photography Requirements

 Conversion Catalyst

 Studies have shown that product images play a pivotal role in influencing purchase decisions.
-In fact, visually compelling websites and product images can significantly boost conversion rates, turning window-shoppers into loyal customers.
+In fact, visually compelling websites (which you can easily create using an AI website builder) and product images can significantly boost conversion rates, turning window-shoppers into loyal customers.
 It's no wonder that e-commerce giants continually update their photography guidelines to ensure consistency and quality across their platforms.
 Improved imagery directly impacts the conversion rate, driving more sales.

 Building Trust Digitally